andreacorra/andreacorra.github.io/_pages/research.md

 The [BearConnect project](https://bearconnect.org/) aims at studying the functional connectivity and ecological sustainability of European ecological networks, brown bear as a case study.

 Together with my PhD supervisors, we are collaborating with data and expertise in two studies within the BearConnect project:
 1. "Direct and indirect impacts of climate change and land use change over biodiversity: a case of study with the brown bear in Europe".
-Lead by [Pablo Lucas](https://www.researchgate.net/profile/Pablo_Lucas).
+Led by [Pablo Lucas](https://www.researchgate.net/profile/Pablo_Lucas).
 Check the abstract [here](https://lifewithbears.eu/book-of-abstracts/).

 2. Dispersal within a reintroduced brown bear population in Trentino, Italy.
-Lead by [Femke Pflüger](https://www.researchgate.net/profile/Femke_Pflueger)
+Led by [Femke Pflüger](https://www.researchgate.net/profile/Femke_Pflueger)

 <br>
 <br>